YuvrajSingh-mist/NeatRL/neatrl/README.md

   - Deterministic policy gradient for continuous control
   - Experience replay and target networks
   - Ornstein-Uhlenbeck noise for exploration
-  - Support for continuous action spaces (e.g., robotics, physics simulations)
+  - Support for exact continuous action spaces

 - **A2C** (Advantage Actor-Critic) - Synchronous actor-critic algorithm
   - Synchronous version of A3C for stable training